 Corrosion-resistant alloys, as their name indicates, are alloys with enhanced corrosion resistance.
 Some ferrous and many non-ferrous metals and alloys are widely used in corrosive environments.
-In all cases, it strongly depends on certain environment and other conditions.
+In all cases, it strongly depends on certain environments and other conditions.
 Corrosion-resistant alloys are used for water piping and many chemical and industrial applications.
-In case of ferrous alloys, we are talking about stainless steels and to some extent about cast irons.
-But some non-ferrous corrosion-resistant alloys exhibit remarkable corrosion resistance nad therefore they may be used for many special purposes.
-There are two main reasons why nonferrous materials are preferred over steels and stainless steels for many of these applications.
-For example, many of the non-ferrous metals and alloys possess much higher resistance to corrosion than available alloy steels and stainless steel grades.
+In the case of ferrous alloys, we are talking about stainless steel and to some extent about cast irons.
+But some non-ferrous corrosion-resistant alloys exhibit remarkable corrosion resistance; therefore, they may be used for many special purposes.
+There are two main reasons why non-ferrous materials are preferred over steel and stainless steel for many applications.
+For example, many non-ferrous metals and alloys possess much higher resistance to corrosion than available alloy steels and stainless steel grades.
 Second, a high strength-to-weight ratio or high thermal and electrical conductivity may provide a distinct advantage over a ferrous alloy.

 Types of Corrosion-resistant Alloys

 Four common non-ferrous metals used for their well-documented corrosion resistance properties are: